 These early insights give you the opportunity to influence further development and feature implementation by giving us valuable feedback at an early stage of development.

-With this early alpha release, you can install the Multi-Platform Probe on Linux systems (Ubuntu, Debian and Red Hat/CentOS), Docker and Windows.
+With this beta release, you can install the Multi-Platform Probe on Linux systems (Ubuntu, Debian and Red Hat/CentOS), Docker and Windows.
 Very soon you’ll also be able to install the probe on single-board computers such as the Raspberry Pi as well as other ARM-based devices.

 Components of our new Multi-Platform Probe